Fitbit Sense vs. Fitbit Versa 3 vs. Fitbit Inspire 2: What's new and different?

-Fitbit just announced its latest wearable devices during a virtual launch, where the company highlighted its focus on health and wellness monitoring in the coronavirus pandemic.
-All three fitness-focused devices, the Sense, Versa 3 and Inspire 2, are available for preorder today ahead of their September release date in the US.
+Fitbit announced its latest wearable devices during a virtual launch on Tuesday, in which the company highlighted its focus on health and wellness monitoring in the coronavirus pandemic.
+All three fitness-focused devices, the Sense, Versa 3 and Inspire 2, are available for preorder now ahead of their September release date in the US.

 The Sense is an entirely new smartwatch brand from Fitbit, marking its first major watch update since the Fitbit Versa in 2018.
 The Sense is the most expensive new device but it's also the most advanced smartwatch from Fitbit, featuring an array of new sensors.
 It has an ECG, similar to the Apple Watch and Samsung Galaxy Watch 3, that can detect abnormal changes in heart rate.
 It also has stress sensing and temperature sensing, which measures variations at night and compares it to your baselines.